Published: 14/04/2005, Volume II5, No. 5951 Page 36

 achieving openness on the board and ensuring board meetings are open to challenge and debate;

 regularly reviewing the performance of individual directors and the board.

 The first characteristic has been explored in another study, Chairing the Trust...Trusting the Chair, by Saxton Bampfylde Hever.
 The executive search firm talked to 44 trust chief executives.
 They rated sensitivity to the boundary between the non-executive role of the chair and the executive responsibilities of the chief executive as most important.

 Many of the chief executives spoke of the value of having a relationship with their chair that enabled them to be challenged without feeling threatened.

 Other important qualities were trustworthiness, wisdom, breadth of view and an ability to handle the politics.

 The Welsh Assembly is also adding its voice. next week it will publish Setting the Direction, a practical overview of working at board level, including an outline of the behaviours that chairs need to demonstrate.

-Dr Jay Bevington is associate director of board development at the NHS Clinical Governance Support Team.
+Dr Jay Bevington is associate director of the NHS Clinical Governance Support Team's board development team.